FemputerCodes/API-Portal/README.md

 # Creating a simple API in Node.js using a Express framework:

 1. create a directory on you local machine for your new project
-2. open VSCode and run `gcloud init` and select your project
-3. install node.js by running `npm init -y` to start a new node project
+2. install node.js by running `npm init -y` to start a new node project
-4. install express by running `npm install express`
+3. install express by running `npm install express`
-5. create a server.js file to write the code
+4. create a server.js file to write the code
-6. execute the server.js by running `node server.js`
+5. execute the server.js by running `node server.js`
-7. use the tool Insomnia to test the API
+6. use the tool Insomnia to test the API
-8. create an app.yaml file so we can deploy to App Engine:
+7. create an app.yaml file so we can deploy to App Engine:
    ```
    # [START app_yaml]
    runtime: nodejs20